strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/additional-resources/helper-plugin.md

 # `helper-plugin` migration reference

-This document has been written to help developers migrate their strapi plugins and applications to _not_ use the `helper-plugin` package.
+This document has been written to help developers migrate their Strapi plugins and applications to _not_ use the `helper-plugin` package.
 It lists every export that existed in the `helper-plugin` package, in alphabetical order and grouped by domain.

 <DoNotMigrateYet />